-2.15.
+2.18.
 "Nominal aspect ratio (Ra)" means one hundred times the number obtained by dividing the number expressing the section height (H) by the number expressing the nominal section width (S1), both dimensions expressed in the same units;

-2.16.
-"Outer diameter (D)" means the overall diameter of an inflated new pneumatic tyre3;
+2.19.
+"Outer diameter (D)" means the overall diameter of an inflated new tyre3;

-2.17.
+2.20.
 "Tyre-size designation" means: